Official Name: Republic of Botswana

 - Minimum Credit Terms: Unconfirmed letter of credit

-Coface Country Risk Rating: A4 - Default probability is still weak even in the case when one country's political and economic environment or the payment record of companies are not as good as A1-rated countries.
+Coface Country Risk Rating: B - Default probability is still weak even in the case when one country's political and economic environment or the payment record of companies are not as good as A1-rated countries.

-Ducroire Delcredere Political Risk Rating: 1 (very low risk)
+Credendo Political Risk Rating: 2 (low risk)

-Ducroire Delcredere Commercial Risk Rating: A (very low risk)
+Credendo Commercial Risk Rating: C (high risk)

 Standard & Poor’s: A for long-term debt and Prime-1 for short term debt.